jay6621/Eloquent_classifier/README.md

 # csv to load_features to get model.h
 Than I used Kaggle to use 'load_features' and genrated model.h why?
-Coz code is not working in windows. it is generating error skbayes and upon searching I ended up here : https://github.com/AmazaspShumik/sklearn-bayes/issues/35
+Coz code is not working in windows. it is generating error nomodule found for skbayes and upon searching I ended up here : https://github.com/AmazaspShumik/sklearn-bayes/issues/35

 # Arduino setup and upload